 What’s on your altar for classes/consultations?

 My dad once gave me a terra cotta candle holder in the shape of eight women linking arms.
 It’s one of my favorite things, because 1) My dad saw me, knew me; 2) It represents my love and reverence for the women in my life, and my connection to them; and 3) It’s a beautiful symbol for pregnant people, reminding them of their circles that hold them.
-I usually bring it out when we do Birth Bundles.
+I usually bring it out when we do Birth Bundles as a closing ritual on the last night of class.

 What personal goals/big projects are you currently working towards?